Our guides organized and led the National Geographic expedition in Madidi

 The Serere Eco Reserve, located 20 km east of Madidi National Park (considered to be the protected area with the most biodiversity in the world), is the crown jewel of Madidi Travel.
 Enterprise founded in 1999 as a result of conservation work that echoed the efforts of Fundation Eco Bolivia in the Madidi Mosaic.

-Decades of working in the area, of enjoying the beauties of the region, of falling in love with it, convinced us that this was something to be shared with people of sensibility.
-We started inviting friends to the area and word spread out.
-We started being visited by scientists, artists, photographers, film makers, and everyone raved over their experiences.
-As our conservation work took root, we decided that we would create infrastructures that would not only be useful for protection, but also for visitors.
-We were encouraged by our visitors to open up to tourism, so we decided to do so in the hopes that tourism would help us fund our conservation work.
-We established infrastructures throughout the mosaic that included lodges, observation towers and platforms, bridges, boardwalks, interpretive trails, and others.
-This has enabled our visitors to see fauna up close with complete safety.
+Decades of working in the area, enjoying the beauties of the region and falling in love with the land and its people convinced us that this paradise needed to be shared with others.
+We started inviting friends to the area and word spread; scientists, artists, photographers, film makers began to visit and all of them raved about their experiences.
+As our conservation work took root, we decided that we would create infrastructures that would not only be useful for protection but also for visitors.
+We were encouraged by our visitors to open up to tourism, so we decided to do so in the hopes that it would help us fund our conservation work.
+In order to enable our visitors to see fauna up close and in complete safety, we have established infrastructures throughout the mosaic that include lodges, observation towers and platforms, bridges, boardwalks, and interpretive trails.

 Throughout the years we have witnessed first-hand that not only is protecting and recovering the land possible but that this work is vital to the survival of our planet.
 We at Madidi Travel feel responsible to preserve the land and its riches for future generations as well as work toward countering global climate change.
 Like the many grains of sand that make up the ocean shore, our work takes place in but a little piece of the vast Bolivian Amazon, but nevertheless, we are convinced that small initiatives such as ours, combined with the efforts of others, can grow large enough to create a better world for all.